Berserk-Games/Tabletop-Simulator-API/docs/events.md

 Universal Event Handlers may be defined in the [Global script](intro.md#global-script) _and/or_ [Object scripts](intro.md#object-scripts).

+### Global Event Handlers

+Global Event Handlers may _only_ be defined in the [Global script](intro.md#global-script).

+If you define a function using the name of a Global Event Handler in an [Object script](intro.md#object-scripts).
+It simply won't be called.

 ### Object Event Handlers

-Object Event Handlers may only be defined in [Object scripts](intro.md#object-scripts).
+Object Event Handlers may _only_ be defined in [Object scripts](intro.md#object-scripts).

-If you were to define a function using the name of an Object Event Handler in your [Global script](intro.md#global-script).
+If you define a function using the name of an Object Event Handler in your [Global script](intro.md#global-script).
 It simply won't be called.

 ## Event Handler Execution